Daher al-Umar: Alliance with the Metawalis

-Despite their conflict, Zahir and the Metawalis shared an interest in limiting the power of Sidon and keeping the Druze forces of Mount Lebanon at bay.
-Zahir's son Uthman mediated an end to the conflict and secured a treaty between Zahir and Nasif.
-Rukayni dates the treaty ceremony to 24 November 1767.
-According to its terms, Zahir would keep control of Bassa and Yaroun, he would represent the Metawalis in their fiscal and other relations with the governor of Sidon, and he reduced their tax obligations to Sidon by a quarter.
-He promised his backing for the Metawalis in any confrontation with the Shihabs and the Druze, in return for the Metawalis' military support.
-In effect, though without official recognition, Zahir became the multazim of Jabal Amil, greatly expanding his territory.
-The backing of some 10,000 Metawali fighters significantly boosted his military potential, and the Metawalis "remained faithful allies ... to the end", in the words of Philipp, participating in fifteen subsequent campaigns against Zahir's foes.
-The alliance secured Zahir's northern borders, allowing him to focus on operations in the south.
+Despite their conflict, Daher and the Metawalis shared an interest in limiting Sidon's power and keeping the Druze emirs at bay.
+Daher's son Uthman secured a treaty between Daher and Nasif, dated by Rukayni to 24 November 1767.
+By its terms, Daher kept control of Bassa and Yaroun, represented the Metawalis in their fiscal relations with Sidon, and reduced their tax obligations by a quarter.
+Daher backed the Metawalis against the Druze, in return for the Metawalis' military support.
+He effectively became the multazim of Jabal Amil, greatly expanding his territory.
+The backing of thousands of Metawali fighters significantly boosted Daher's military potential, and the Metawalis "remained faithful allies ... to the end", in Philipp's words, participating in fifteen subsequent campaigns against Daher's foes.
+Further, the alliance secured Daher's northern borders, allowing him to focus on operations in the south.